devichs/Java-Frameworks-Project/README.md

 }
 ```
-**H.  Add validation for between or at the maximum and minimum fields.**
+**H.  Added validation for between or at the maximum and minimum fields.**
 **•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.**
 Two new validation related files created:
 #### filename: ValidMinInv.java